PCP: Effects and Risks

-Phencyclidine or PCP is a dissociative type of hallucinogen.
-It was developed in the 1950's as an anesthetic and administered intravenously.
-A dissociative drug means that it can distort the way a person sees and hears things, in addition to producing feelings of detachment from a persons' environment.
-It is found in the form of tablets, powders and capsules.
-Common street names for PCP are "angel dust", "wet" or "amp".
-PCP is snorted, ingested or when it is smoked on top of marijuana or other leaves it may be called a "sherm" or "dipper".
+Phencyclidine or PCP is a dissociative type of anesthetic with hallucinogenic properties.
+It was developed in the 1950’s as an anesthetic and administered intravenously.
+After reports of delusions, psychosis, and other side effects PCP was restricted to veterinary purposes, and then was eventually discontinued.
+PCP began to emerge briefly as a recreational drug in the San Francisco area in 1967, a dissociative drug means that it can distort the way a person sees and hears things.
+The drug is commonly referred to as “wet” or “amp”, when PCP is snorted, ingested or when it is smoked on top of marijuana or other leaves it may be called a “sherm” or “dipper”.

 • Addiction